 The offset does not use a parameter, so it will not change even if the parameter settings are initialized.

-The following conditions must be met to automatically adjust the motor current detection signal offset.
+Always check the following before you automatically adjust the motor current detection signal offset.

 - The parameters must not be write prohibited.

 - The servo must be in ready status.

 - The servo must be OFF.